Calling Test

 Lie 1: "I'm Not Qualified"

-The truth: Moses had a speech impediment.
+The truth.
+Moses had a speech impediment.
 Peter was a fisherman with no formal education.
 David was the youngest son, overlooked by his own father.
 Amos was a fig farmer.
 None of them were qualified by human standards.

-"But God hath chosen the foolish things of the world to confound the wise; and God hath chosen the weak things of the world to confound the things which are mighty."
-(1 Corinthians 1:27, KJV)
+But God hath chosen the foolish things of the world to confound the wise; and God hath chosen the weak things of the world to confound the things which are mighty.

 God does not call the qualified.
 He qualifies the called.
-Your inadequacy is not a disqualification — it is a prerequisite for dependence on Him.
+Your sense of inadequacy is not a disqualification — it's a prerequisite for the dependence on Him that the calling actually requires.
+You aren't too broken to be used.
+You are exactly broken enough.

 Lie 2: "It's Too Late"

-The truth: Moses was called at 80.
+The truth.
+Moses was called at 80.
 Abraham was called at 75.
 Caleb conquered a mountain at 85.
 Anna recognized the Messiah at 84.
+There is no expiration date on purpose, and God's timeline is not yours.

 Lie 3: "I Need to Have It All Figured Out First"